PlaidCloud/website/content/en/docs/concepts/storage/ephemeral-volumes.md

 ### Types of ephemeral volumes

-Kubernetes supports several different kinds of ephemeral volumes for different purposes:
+PlaidCloud supports several different kinds of ephemeral volumes for different purposes:
 - [emptyDir](/docs/concepts/storage/volumes/#emptydir): empty at Pod startup,
   with storage coming locally from the kubelet base directory (usually